List of Mass Effect characters: Javik

 Javik is the endling of the Prothean race, and is only available if the Mass Effect 3: From Ashes DLC is installed.
 His stasis pod is uncovered and opened by Commander Shepard and Liara T'Soni during his recruitment mission, who were investigating Cerberus activity on the human colony of Eden Prime.
 Flashbacks of Javik's memories happen during the mission which reveals insights on the Prothean's struggle against the Reapers.
-Javik reacted with shock that he had awaken after 50,000 years and everything he knew was gone, but agrees to join Shepard to stop the Reapers no matter the cost.
+Javik reacted with shock that he had awoken after 50,000 years and everything he knew was gone, but agrees to join Shepard to stop the Reapers no matter the cost.
+Javik's awakening and the subsequent perspective he brings on the Prothean race fundamentally alter the portrayal of the Protheans in the game by providing a first-hand perspective of the Protheans, which results in various levels of friction between Javik and the crew of the Normandy during Mass Effect 3.
+In particular, Javik's interactions with Liara result in animosity due to the perception Liara had of the Prothean race prior to Javik's awakening.

 The Protheans were first depicted in the form of visually ambiguous statues on the planet Ilos in the first game, as at the time BioWare was unsure as to the extent of the role the Protheans would play over the course of the original trilogy.
-Javik's final design is based on the look of the Collectors from Mass Effect 2, particularly the shell shape of the head which is a signature feature of the Collectors, along with multiple pupils to the eyes and secondary nostrils to evoke a very alien feel.
+Javik's final design is based on the look of the Collectors from Mass Effect 2, particularly the shell shape of the head which is a signature feature of the Collectors, along with multiple pupils to the eyes and secondary nostrils to evoke an alien feel.
 As the Protheans of his time were known for their highly advanced technological capabilities, Javik is intended to look more intelligent than a mindless Collector drone.
-Javik's armor, which is influenced by the aesthetics of samurai armor, is intended to be technologically advanced yet with an ancient feel, thematically appropriate for a being who had been placed in stasis for over 50,000 years.
+Javik's armor, which is influenced by the aesthetics of samurai armor, is intended to seem technologically advanced yet with an ancient feel, thematically appropriate for a being who had been placed in stasis for over 50,000 years.

 Javik is voiced by Ike Amadi.

-Mass Effect: Andromeda
+Mass Effect: Andromeda squad members

 Cora Harper

 Cora Harper is a human biotic commando and operations specialist in charge of the Pathfinder team's ground missions.
 She began a career in the Alliance military, before serving with an asari commando unit as part of a Council inter-species integration scheme.
 She is second-in-command of the human Pathfinder team and meant to be Alec Ryder's appointed successor as Pathfinder.
 Cora is a romance option for a male Pathfinder.

 Cora is voiced by Jules de Jongh.